BSidesJAX/bsidesjax.github.io/docs/_pages/ctf.md

 author_profile: false
 ---

-There will be a Capture the Flag (CTF) competition at this year's conference.
+There will be a Capture the Flag (CTF) competition at this year's conference, on Saturday November 15th.

 The CTF will showcase a diverse range of challenges with varying difficulties, ensuring there's something for everyone, regardless of your skill level.